short 4c Hairstyles

 10. Twist Out

-And of course, this would not be a complete list of short 4c hairstyles without a good ole twist out.
+And of course, this list would not be complete one of the most popular healthy 4c hairstyles for short hair.
+The good ole twist out.

-The best way to achieve this bouncy look on your hair, you want to use the LCO method.
+The best way to achieve this bouncy look on your hair, you want to use my beloved LOC method.
 This will avoid frizz and define your curls better.

-While it’s not easy to get a twist out right every time on short natural hair, this video will teach you the perfect twist-out in 10 minutes.
+While it’s not easy to get twist outs right every time on short natural hair, this video will teach you the perfect twist-out in 10 minutes.